NStrijbosch/hub-module-notes/docs/hub2hub.md

 This network can be viewed as a family tree, where the oldest grandfather (root parent) can send requests to his complete offspring.
 Requests to a child not directly connected to the root parent will be routed to the child, via the parents in the intermediate levels.
 Similarly, the response off the child is routed via the same path.

-In a tree network different levels can be distinguished
+In a tree network different levels can be distinguished:

 <ul class='index_list'>
  <li>Level 0: one root parent, this is the parent that can send request to all other child hubs. </li>